 We can use Pingdom to check the page speed of our website.
 But upon manually counting each second, my website loads after 6 seconds and that’s not only slow, that’s a snail!
-(No offense with all the snails.)
+(No offense to all the snails.)

 I found out my images were around 1-2 MB each which was really HUGE.

 I edit my images on Canva.
 I resized the images smaller, technically 800 by 300 px or smaller.
 When I download the images, I make sure it’s in .jpeg format rather than .png.
 And voilà!
-My pictures cut about 80% on file size.
+My pictures cut about 80% of the file size.
 Now, my images range between 15 to 100 kb, and my website started to load faster again.